SaintOfOlumpius/CashQuest/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the PROG7313 Mobile Application Development course at ADvTECH Ltd.
+This project is developed for educational purposes as part of the OPSC6311 Open source Coding course at Rosebank College.

 ---